NEW! I just launched my FREE Blogging course!! You can sign up for it right here!

 I won’t go into too much detail because that’s content for another post, but setting up a Pinterest account, creating pins for your blog posts, and publishing them to Pinterest is a major part of getting your blog out there.

-If you don’t wanna wait for me publishing that Pinterest post (which I don’t want you to because you need to get started as soon as possible!), you can check out these resources:
+If you don’t wanna wait for me publishing that Pinterest post, you can check out these resources:

 - Pinterest with Ell – I love her course on Pinterest marketing!
 It is stuffed with valuable information, and is super affordable!